Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Analysis

-In the above example, we find that at the beginning of the testing period, it is optimal to select a test case from $C_2$ when there are 25 defects remaining in $C_1$ and 15 defects remaining in $C_2$ while it is optimal to select a test case from $C_1$ when there are 25 defects remaining in $C_1$ and 15 defects remaining in $C_2$.
-This example tells us that the monotonic property of the optimal selection policy fails to hold.
+In the above example, we find that at the beginning of the testing period, it is optimal to test module $1$ when there are 24 defects remaining in module $1$ and 15 defects remaining in module $2$ while it is optimal to test module $2$ when there are 25 defects remaining in module $1$ and 15 defects remaining in module $2$.
+This example tells us that the monotonic property of the optimal selection policy fails to hold generally.